Wilbur Forrester Wood

 Major League Baseball Pitcher

-Wood began his professional career with the Boston Red Sox, making his Major League debut in 1964.
-His early years were marked by struggles to find a consistent role, but a pivotal trade to the Chicago White Sox in 1967 changed the trajectory of his career.
+Wood began his professional career with the Boston Red Sox, making his Major League debut on June 30, 1961.
+After parts of three seasons with Boston, he pitched for the Pittsburgh Pirates in 1964 and 1965.
+While his early years were marked by struggles to find a consistent role, a pivotal trade from the Pirates to the Chicago White Sox in October 1966 changed the trajectory of his career.
 Under the guidance of manager Eddie Stanky, Wood fully embraced the knuckleball, transforming from a journeyman reliever into a dominant starting pitcher.
 This strategic shift unlocked his true potential, setting the stage for his most celebrated years.

 From 1971 to 1974, Wood was arguably one of the most active and effective pitchers in baseball, leading the American League in starts and innings pitched for four consecutive seasons.
 He achieved three consecutive 20-win seasons from 1971 to 1973, a testament to his durability and mastery of the unpredictable knuckleball.
 His exceptional performance earned him three American League All-Star selections, solidifying his reputation as a formidable opponent.
-A memorable highlight of his career was pitching both games of a doubleheader twice in 1973, a feat rarely seen in modern baseball.
+A defining highlight of his career occurred on July 20, 1973, when he famously started both games of a doubleheader against the New York Yankees—a feat of endurance rarely seen in the modern era.